ianchristani/galeria_sztuki_kasi/readme.txt

-This simple unexpected birthday gift project is available on:
+This simple unexpected birthday gift made using basic BOOTSTRAP project is available on:

 https://galeria-sztuki-kasi.surge.sh/index.html

-By the way, I recomend SURGE.SH site for a quick deploy! ;)
+By the way, I recomend SURGE.SH site for a quick and simple deploy! ;)